 Yes, you should.
 Even if you have your heart set on one law school and are unwilling to go to any other, you should still apply to others if you’re ready to start your JD.
 If you don’t gain admission into your top choice, you will still have other options to fall back on and can always try to transfer into your top choice after your first year!

-You should apply to at least two safety law schools, but can apply to more depending on your application.
+You should apply to at least three safety law schools but apply to more depending on your application.
 If you have a low LSAT score or a low GPA you may want to apply to more.

 When deciding which law schools to apply to, you should first consider where you want to study or work.
 If you know you won’t relocate, there is no point applying to schools outside of your state, even if they’re easier to get into.